wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/3-manage-updates-offered-windows-update.md

 ### Get access to pre-release feature updates

 In addition to deploying a specific feature update, you can validate upcoming feature updates by enrolling some devices for Release Preview.
 To do this, you must first join the [Windows Insider Program for Business](https://insider.windows.com/for-business?azure-portal=true); also see [Get started with the Windows Insider Program](/windows-insider/get-started?azure-portal=true).
 This will give you early access to the addressed issues and features that will be released soon.
-To receive the latest feature update before it’s generally available, configure the following:
+To receive the latest feature update before it's generally available, configure the following:
 For Group Policy, enable the **Manage preview builds** policy and specify when to receive preview builds and feature updates.

 :::image type="content" source="../media/3-manage-preview-builds-expanded.png" lightbox="../media/3-manage-preview-builds-inline.png" alt-text="Figure 4.
 Manage preview builds.":::